Deep Learning for Subspace Regression: Theoretical results

 \subsection{Subspace embedding}

-In the definition of subspace regression problem~(\ref{eq:subspace regression}) we allowed to approximate function $\mathbb{R}^{p}\rightarrow \text{Gr}(k, n)$ by function $\mathbb{R}^{p}\rightarrow \text{Gr}(r, n)$ where $r\geq k$.
+In the definition of subspace regression problem~(\ref{eq:subspace regression}) we allow to approximate function $\mathbb{R}^{p}\rightarrow \text{Gr}(k, n)$ by function $\mathbb{R}^{p}\rightarrow \text{Gr}(r, n)$ where $r\geq k$.
 We call this strategy subspace embedding.
-It is justified because of two unique properties of regression and interpolation on grassmanian: (i) inclusion of vector subspaces is well-defined; (ii) after interpolation subspace is used to construct a reduced model.
+It is justified because of two unique properties of regression and interpolation on grassmanian: (i) inclusion of vector subspaces is well-defined; (ii) subspace, predicted by regression model or interpolated by standard techniques, is used to construct a reduced model.
 From the latter property one may expect similar or improved accuracy when the predicted subspace from $\text{Gr}(r, n)$ contains target subspace from $\text{Gr}(k, n)$.

 We will show empirically in Section~\ref{section:numerical_experiments} that subspace embedding significantly improves accuracy and generalisation gap.
-Here we argue that prediction of larger-than-needed subspaces align well with inductive bias of neural networks known as f-principle or spectral bias \cite{xu2019frequency},.
+Here we argue that prediction of larger-than-needed subspaces align well with inductive bias of neural networks known as f-principle or spectral bias \cite{xu2019frequency}.
 F-principle is an observation that neural networks tend to learn smoothed versions of the target functions.
-As we show below, embedding techniques may improve smoothness of learned function. \begin{theorem} Let $V(t):\mathbb{R}\rightarrow \text{Gr}(k, n)$ be continuously differentiable on $t\in[0, T]$, $V(t)^\top V(t) = I_{k}$.
-It is always possible to construct piecewise continuous function $W(t):\mathbb{R}\rightarrow \text{Gr}(r, n)$, $r>k$, $W(t)^\top W(t) = I_{r}$ such that $\frac{1}{2}\left\|W(t) W(t)^{\top} - V(t) V(t)^{\top}\right\|_{F}^2 - \frac{r-k}{2}$ is arbitrary small and $\left\|\dot{W}(t)\right\|_{F}^2 \leq \left\|\dot{V}(t)\right\|_{F}^2$, where inequality is strict for all points where $\left\|\dot{V}(t)\right\|_{F}^2 \neq 0$. \end{theorem} \begin{proof}Appendix~\ref{appendix:theorem_2}; See Appendix~\ref{appendix:embedding_example} for subspace embedding example. \end{proof} Theorem~\ref{th:embedding_technique} implies that, by increasing the subspace size, one can always approximate continuously differentiable functions arbitrarily well and simultaneously reduce its derivative.
+As we show below, embedding techniques may improve smoothness of learned function. \begin{theorem} Let $V:\mathbb{R}\rightarrow \text{Gr}(k, n)$ be continuously differentiable on $t\in[0, T]$, $V(t)^\top V(t) = I_{k}$.
+It is always possible to construct piecewise continuous function $W:\mathbb{R}\rightarrow \text{Gr}(r, n)$, $r>k$, $W(t)^\top W(t) = I_{r}$ such that $\frac{1}{2}\left\|W(t) W(t)^{\top} - V(t) V(t)^{\top}\right\|_{F}^2 - \frac{r-k}{2}$ is arbitrary small and $\left\|\dot{W}(t)\right\|_{F}^2 \leq \left\|\dot{V}(t)\right\|_{F}^2$, where inequality is strict for all points where $\left\|\dot{V}(t)\right\|_{F}^2 \neq 0$. \end{theorem} \begin{proof}Appendix~\ref{appendix:theorem_2}; See Appendix~\ref{appendix:embedding_example} for subspace embedding example. \end{proof} Theorem~\ref{th:embedding_technique} implies that, by increasing the subspace size, one can always approximate continuously differentiable functions arbitrarily well and simultaneously reduce its derivative.
 F-principle suggests that the latter property makes learning easier for neural networks.